 24th Annual Conference Society for Crypto-Judaic Studies Dallas, TX July 20-22, 2014 The 24th annual conference of the Society for Crypto-Judaic Studies, will take place in Dallas from Sunday, July 20, through Tuesday, July 22, 2014.
-Our keynote speaker will be Angelina Muñiz Huberman, a Mexican novelist and poet of Sephardic origin whose work […]
+Our keynote speaker will be Angelina Muñiz Huberman, a Mexican novelist and poet of Sephardic origin whose work has […]

 CALL FOR PAPERS 24th Annual Conference Society for Crypto-Judaic Studies Dallas, TX July 20-22, 2014 Please join us for the 24th annual conference of the Society for Crypto-Judaic Studies, which will take place in Dallas from Sunday, July 20, through Tuesday, July 22, 2014.
 Our featured speakers are prolific authors and professors of Hispano-Jewish literature. […]